aguila9/cointegration/Basic_Definitions.md

 <img src="img/first_difference.png" alt="First Difference Operator">

-Isomorphic representations are, for practical purposes, "the same"; they provide the same information about the group or algebra being represented.
+**Isomorphic representations** are, for practical purposes, "the same"; they provide the same information about the group or algebra being represented.
 Representation theory therefore seeks to classify representations up to isomorphism.

+**The Akaike information criterion (AIC)** is a mathematical method for evaluating how well a model fits the data it was generated from.
+In statistics, AIC is used to compare different possible models and determine which one is the best fit for the data.